What international destinations are reopening to tourists?

 All international passengers had previously been required to undergo a Covid-19 test upon arrival or to quarantine for 14 days.

-Mitsotakis had suggested that tourists would need to undergo testing prior to their visit as an additional precaution going forward, but this appears to be no longer the case.
+Mitsotakis had suggested that tourists would need to undergo testing before their visit as an additional precaution going forward, but it appears that this is only the case for travelers from countries not on the list, which is based on a document from the European Union The Airport Aviation Safety Agency worldwide “located in affected areas with high risk of transmission of Covid-19 infection”.

 Germany